AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_comments.md

     string value to denote the cursor style on annotation start.
 This parameter is applicable for all annotation types.
 -   `fontSize`: Font size within the range of 6-24px.
-This parameter is applicable only in case of freehand text annotations.
+This parameter is applicable only in case of add text annotations.
 -   `strokeWidth`: Stroke width within the range of 1-12, to set the line thickness of the drawing annotation.